 Make sure that you keep lots of fresh water available for your animals to drink, because they will be more thirsty than usual.
 Change the water out more frequently than usual to make sure that they are getting the cleanest possible water.

 While wildfire smoke can be a health concern for people and their pets, taking the right precautions and preventive measures can make a big difference.
+For specific strategies on evacuating your pets in an emergency, check out these pet evacuation tips.
 Pay attention to your animals and watch for signs of smoke-related health conditions.
 Common signs include trouble breathing, noisy or fast breathing, coughing, gagging, fatigue, disorientation, stumbling, and a decrease in appetite.
 If you notice any of these, call a vet right away.

 SPIEDR is doing its part in reducing widespread wildfire smoke by providing communities with wildfire suppression equipment, training, and consulting.